 Students who have 75 or more credits in progress will not be permitted to register for additional credits unless they have a declared major.
 A pre-major is not valid after 75 credits are completed.
 New York State residents with 60 or more credits will not be eligible for New York's Tuition Assistance Plan (TAP) until the major is declared.
 This policy applies to incoming transfer students as well as continuing students at New Paltz.

-Students who need help deciding on a major should seek assistance from the Career Resource Center and the Academic Advising Office.
+Students who need help deciding on a major should seek assistance from the Career Resource Center and the Academic Advising Center.
 The Undergraduate Catalog is also a helpful resource.
 Descriptions of all majors, major requirements, course descriptions and policies for declaring a major can be found in the Catalog.
 Many departments also have this information on their Web pages.

 A student may major in more than one field.
 The following restrictions apply: